YuliiaCat/creative_bakery_landing/README.md

 -Visual Studio Code: Mentioned as a commonly used code editor for writing and editing code.

--Web Hosting: The website may have been deployed to a web hosting service, such as GitHub Pages, for public access.
+-Web Hosting: The website have been deployed to a web hosting service, such as GitHub Pages, for public access.

 3. Demo link: https://yuliiacat.github.io/creative_bakery_landing/